alexkemp9/Get-Chrome-Cache/README.md

 A PERL Script to Extract all Files Saved within the local Chrome/Chromium Cache

 ## *Basics*
-This script file is designed for use by any-user (no root access required) within a Terminal.
+This script file `getCC` is designed for use by any-user (no root access required) within a Terminal.
 It’s principal purpose is to make it easy & reliable to extract all files from the current Chrome / Chromium cache into a dir of your choice.
 These are mostly various image & text files.
 In addition to PERL, the main utilities required are BROTLI, CONVERT (part of ImageMagick-ims6.q16 suite), DD, GUNZIP & TOUCH.
 These are Apps are tested at program start to make sure that they are available.
 Also within the *Global CONSTANTS* are `$IN` & `$OUT`:–

 * `$IN` : disk location for the CHROME Cache
 * `$OUT` : disk location for files extracted from the CHROME Cache

+A final important App is `webp-pixbuf-loader` (to install: `sudo apt install webp-pixbuf-loader`).
+That will add WEBP-support to imagemagick (and other GDK progs such as YAD), and that will be required for producing Thumbnails of the increasingly-common webp-image files.

 ## *Begin*
-The following will assume that you have created a dir `~/.local/sbin` within which you store the bash-file; this is to set the script as executable for current user only:
+The following will assume that you have created a dir `~/.local/sbin` within which you store the perl-file; this is to set the script as executable for current user only:

 ```bash
 $ chmod 0700 ~/.local/sbin/getCC